 Bit 7-Signal Monitor Sync Enable

 Bit 7 enables the sync pulse from the external SYNC input to the signal monitor block.
-The sync signal is passed when Bit 7 and Bit 0 are high.
+The sync signal is passed when Bit 7 is high and Bit 0 is high.
 This is continuous sync mode.